6mile/DevSecOps-Playbook/README.md

 The Australian Prudential Regulation Authority (APRA) is part of the Australian government and is charged with regulating the financial industry.
 It published the "Prudential Standard CPS 234" document in 2019 which outlines high level information security requirements.

 This document is organized in an unusual way with 8 "attachments" at the end of the doc.
 It is in these attachments that the security controls and expectations are laid out.
 You can find the APRA 234 document at https://www.apra.gov.au/sites/default/files/cpg_234_information_security_june_2019_0.pdf.

+### ISO27001 Annex A.14: System Acquisition, Development & Maintenance
+ISO27001 is an international standard on how to manage information security.
+It measures the maturity of an organization with a total of 114 controls spread across 14 groupings.
+ISO27001 is built on the principle of gathering the documentation around these security controls in an information security management system (ISMS).

+Group A.14 revolves around the acquisition and development of IT systems.
+It is the only part of the ISO27001 specification that mentions specific

 ## What's been mapped so far?